Supervised Learning and the Finite-Temperature String Method for Computing Committor Functions and Reaction Rates: Introduction

 In this work, we improve the algorithm in Ref.~\cite{rotskoff2020learning} to increase its accuracy.
-The accuracy is evaluated by computing the error in the committor function and reaction rate, with both errors evaluated between the neural network and a solution of the BKE computed either using analytical methods or the finite element method with fine resolution.
+The accuracy is evaluated by computing the error in the committor function and reaction rate, with both errors evaluated between the neural network and a solution of the BKE computed either using analytical methods or the finite element method with fine resolution for low-dimensional problems.
 We show that accuracy in committor functions can be improved by adding elements of supervised learning, where the neural network is trained on estimates of committor values generated via short trajectories.
 Accuracy in reaction rates can be improved by replacing the committor-based umbrella sampling with the FTS method \cite{vanden2009revisiting}, which samples configurations homogeneously across the transition path, and enables accurate low-variance on-the-fly estimation of reaction rates.
-The resulting algorithm with the FTS method is also amenable to error analysis, enabling accurate estimation of reaction rates with lower number of samples.
+The resulting algorithm with the FTS method is also amenable to error analysis, enabling accurate estimation of reaction rates with a lower number of samples.
+We also demonstrate the applicability of this method to a molecular system with a high-dimensional configuration space and demonstrate that accurate computations of the committor function and reaction rate can be obtained.